SE-KIRIRO/alx-system_engineering-devops/0x01-shell_permissions/README.md

 c. write a script that prints out all the groups the current user is part of
 d. write a script that changes the owner of the file hello to the user betty
 e. write a script that creates an empty file called hello
+f. write a script that adds the execute permission to the owner of the file hello
+g. write a script that adds execute permission to the owner and the group owner and read permission to other users, to the file hello
+h. write a script that adds execution permission to the owner, the group owner and the other users, to the file hello. one is not allowed to use commas for this script.
+i. write a script that sets the permission to the file hello as follows: the owner has no permission at all, the group has no permission at all and finally the other users hava all the permissions. commas are not allowed for this script.